acressy/acressy/README.md

 ## What I'm Working On 👩‍🔬
 - **Research**: Analyzing ribonucleotide patterns in genomic DNA to uncover trends and biological significance.
 - **STEM Outreach**: Organizing STEM activity kits and events for kids at local libraries and elementary schools.
-- **Learning Outside of the Classroom**: Currently making my way through the OSSU Bioinformatics courses to help expand my knowledge (specifically in ML and other CS concepts)
+- **Learning Outside of the Classroom**: Currently making my way through the OSSU Bioinformatics courses to help expand my knowledge (working on Intro to Machine Learning right now)
  [![Open Source Society University - Bioinformatics ](https://img.shields.io/badge/OSSU-bioinformatics-blue.svg)](https://github.com/open-source-society/bioinformatics)
 - **Running Goals**: Training to run a 10k by July 4th, 2025!